By Melody Easton, Marketing Director (EMEA)

 Christel found that “no one from the pilot group complained about the prompts.
 In fact, users have said to me that ‘these prompts have saved my bacon.”

-Ultimately, cleanDocs turned out to be a no-brainer for the firm.
-“Although some products are more sophisticated with AI and machine learning embedded, our users find cleanDocs is as effective and in stopping you at the point of sending an email to the wrong person,” said Christel.
+Ultimately, cleanDocs turned out to be a valuable email security asset for the firm.
 “It has definitely reduced the number of emails ending up in the wrong hands.
-It’s just one of those tools in our suite of tools to protect client data, and protecting client data is a must for law firms regardless of GDPR.”
+It’s just one of those tools in our suite of tools to protect client data and protecting client data is a must for law firms regardless of GDPR.”